sebastian-software/effective-prettier-vscode/README.md

 Files which match will not be formatted.
 Set to `null` to not read ignore files.

 **Note, if this is set, this value will always be used and local ignore files will be ignored.**

-#### prettier.configPath

-Supply a custom path to the prettier configuration file.

-**Note, if this is set, this value will always be used and local configuration files will be ignored.
-A better option for global defaults is to put a `~/.prettierrc` file in your home directory.**

 #### prettier.prettierPath